It’s time to clap your eyes on that baby for the first time and it’s the most exciting pregnancy milestone yet.

 After your 12-week scan, your next ultrasound probably won't be until you're 20 weeks' pregnant when you have your anomaly scan.

-This can also be a chance to find out if you're having a boy or girl if you want.
+This can also be a chance to find out if you're having a boy or girl if you choose to know.

 The pregnancy myths that hint at your baby's gender: